Child Benefit - can you avoid the tax charge?

-It's important to note that Child Benefit itself isn't being taxed or reduced - it will continue to be paid in full to the claimant - usually the mother.
+It's important to note that Child Benefit itself isn't being taxed or reduced - it will continue to be paid in full to the claimant.

-However, a tax charge will be applied via the tax return on any partner whose income is more than £50,000 a year.
-If both partners have incomes over the limit, the charge will apply to the partner with the higher income.
-The tax charge will be one per cent of the amount of Child Benefit received for every £100 of excess income.
+However, a tax charge will be calculated through the tax return on any partner whose income is more than £50,000 a year.
+If both partners have incomes over the £50,000 limit, the charge applies to the partner with the higher income.
+The tax charge will be one percent of the amount of Child Benefit received for every £100 of excess income.
 This is why the charge is the same as the Child Benefit received by people whose income is more than £60,000 a year. [(£60,000 - £50,000) ÷ £100 = 100]

-This includes any pension contributions made by an individual, whether gross contributions to an occupational pension scheme or gross contributions to a personal pension, will reduce the final amount of adjusted net income.
+Any pension contributions made by an individual, whether it's a contributions to an occupational pension scheme or to a personal pension, will reduce the final amount of adjusted net income.
 If this is enough to get it below £50,000, the charge will be avoided; if it ends up between £50,000 and £60,000, the charge will be reduced.

-If he makes net contributions totalling £6,400 in the tax year to a personal pension plan, this will be grossed up to £8,000.
-This means that his adjusted net income falls to £50,000 and no charge is payable.
+If Tony makes net pension contributions totalling £6,400 in the tax year to a personal pension plan, this will be grossed up to £8,000.
+This means his adjusted net income falls to £50,000 and no charge is payable.